Gustafson, Matthew and Peter Iliev, 2017, The Effects of Removing Barriers to Equity Issuance. Journal of Financial Economics, forthcoming.

 Uses that U.S. firms with a public float under $75 million did not have to hold a Say-on-Pay vote to quantify the effects of the new rule.

-but led to increase in the general support for directors.
+but led to an increase in the general support for directors.

-Bhandari, Tara, Peter Iliev and Jonathan Kalodimos, 2015, Public versus Private Provision of Governance: The Case of Proxy Access, Working Paper..
+Bhandari, Tara, Peter Iliev and Jonathan Kalodimos, Public versus Private Provision of Governance: The Case of Proxy Access.

 Finds that the private provision of proxy access is an active governance channel but it is not efficiently delivering proxy access at the firms that need it most.

-Iliev, Peter and Michelle Lowry, 2015, Venturing Beyond the IPO: Venture Capitalists' Investments in Newly Public Firms.
+Iliev, Peter and Michelle Lowry, Venturing Beyond the IPO: Financing of Newly Public Firms by Pre-IPO Investors.

 Contrary to generally-held notions, we find that many VCs take an active investing role in firms after the IPO.
 VCs serve as financial intermediaries using their superior information to select among a large pool of infromationally asymmetric firms.